Justia Lawyer Rating

 Our client was a baggage handler at Los Angeles International Airport.
 He was also a photography enthusiast who actively bought and sold camera equipment online.
 His wife was a “garage sale junkie” and hoarder.

-In a Nutshell: Client, an LAX baggage handler, accused of felony receiving stolen property after police find over 350 allegedly stolen, case resolved for one count, 1 year house arrest, and items returned to client.
+In a Nutshell: Client, an LAX baggage handler, accused of felony receiving stolen property after police find over 350 allegedly stolen items in his house, case resolved for one count, 1 year house arrest, and items returned to client.

 This husband and wife accumulated an enormous stash of used, but expensive nevertheless, camera lenses, cameras, lens filters, camera memory cards, expensive shoes, wrist watches and luggage.
 There was no doubt that some of the items our client’s wife acquired at garage sales, such as Coach suitcases and purses, was likely counterfeit or stolen.